TouK/nussknacker/docs/MigrationGuide.md

   Use `setUidAndNameToNodeId` extension method available in `DataStreamImplicits` instead
 * [#8786](https://github.com/TouK/nussknacker/pull/8786) `StandardFlinkSource`, `BaseFlinkSource` and `CustomizableWatermarkStrategySource` traits were removed.
   Use `setUidAndNameToNodeId`, `assignTimestampsAndWatermarks` and context initialization (`FlinkContextInitializingFunction`) directly
+* [#9327](https://github.com/TouK/nussknacker/pull/9327) `FileSystemBind` and associated bind mounting helpers in Docker tests were removed.
+  Use `ContainerVolume` instead.

 ### Other changes